Natanriv/DSCI303FinalProjectAdIdentifier/AdIdentifierReadMefile.md

     return df

-# Here we use the function above to facilitate replacing values:
+#Here we use the function above to facilitate replacing values:

 df[[0,1,2,3]]=replace_missing(df.iloc[:,[0,1,2,3]].copy()).values

-# We use a lambda function to convert float values into rounded decimals to get a nominal output:
+#We use a lambda function to convert float values into rounded decimals to get a nominal output:
 df[3]=df[3].apply(lambda x:round(x))

-# Double check the information of the dataset:
+#Double check the information of the dataset:
 df.iloc[:,3:4].info()

-#----------------------------------------------------------------------------------------------
-#Exploratory Data Analysis
+# Exploratory Data Analysis

-# General information on the dataset:
+#General information on the dataset:
 df[[0,1,2,3]].describe()

-# With this plot, we can visualize the data and see that it is right-skewed:
+#With this plot, we can visualize the data and see that it is right-skewed:
 fig,ax=plt.subplots(nrows=1,ncols=3)
 fig.set_figheight(5)
 fig.set_figwidth(13)